jordan-bravo/jordan-bravo.github.io/index.md

 ## About

-Jordan is a Full-Stack Software Engineer and ...
+I'm a Full-Stack Software Engineer currently working at IBM.
+I live in Atlanta, Georgia, United States.

+I’m passionate about programming, Bitcoin, Lightning, Linux, open source software, self-hosting, privacy technology, and digital self-sovereignty.
+My goal is to work in the Bitcoin industry full time in order to help spread global Bitcoin adoption.

 ## Contact